atrick/atrick.github.io/proposal/voidpointer.md

 ## Impact on existing code

 Several stdlib uses of UnsafePointer will be converted to VoidPointer.
-This will set a good precedent for developers to follow UnsafePointer's strict type rules and use VoidPointer for manual layout.

-Disallowing VoidPointer to UnsafePointer direct conversion will require some stdlib code, to use an explicit API for conversion, such as ``unsafeCastElement`` API mentioned above.
+Disallowing VoidPointer to UnsafePointer direct conversion will require some stdlib code to use an explicit API for conversion, such as ``unsafeCastElement`` API mentioned above.
 These changes can be seen on the following branch: https://github.com/atrick/swift/tree/unsafeptr_convert

 `unsafeAddress()` will now return `VoidPointer`, not `UnsafePointer<Void>`.

-The stdlib String implementation likes to cast between different views of the string storage.
-The code generally demonstrates awareness of strict aliasing rules.
-However, an expert in this area should review it to determine whether it always follows strict type rules and how to best legalize the code using the proposed APIs.
+The stdlib String implementation does a considerable amount of casting between different views of the string storage.
+The current implementation already demonstrates awareness of strict aliasing rules.
+The rules are followed by ensuring that the string buffer only be accessed using the appropriate `CodeUnit` within Swift code.
+For interoperability and optimization, String buffers frequently need to be cast to and from CChar.
+This is safe as long access to the buffer from Swift is guarded by dynamic checks of the encoding type.
+These unsafe, but dynamically legal conversion points will now be labeled with `unsafeCastPointer`.

 ## Implementation Status